Run a command of this form to list hosts associated with the cluster:

-A host can safely be removed from a the cluster once all daemons are removed from it.
+A host can safely be removed from the cluster after all daemons are removed from it.

-To drain all daemons from a host do the following:
+To drain all daemons from a host, run a command of the following form:

 ceph orch host drain *<host>*

-The ‘_no_schedule’ label will be applied to the host.
-See Special host labels
+_no_schedule label will be applied to the host.
+See

-All osds on the host will be scheduled to be removed.
-You can check osd removal progress with the following:
+All OSDs on the host will be scheduled to be removed.
+You can check the progress of the OSD removal operation with the following command:

 ceph orch osd rm status